EndstoneMC/python-example-plugin/README.md

-# Endstone Python Plugin Template
+# Endstone Python Example Plugin

-Welcome to the official Python plugin template for Endstone.
-This repository provides a basic structure and a sample plugin to help developers start writing plugins for the Bedrock Dedicated Servers in Python using the Endstone API.
+Welcome to the Example Python plugin for Endstone servers.

 ## Prerequisites